 Between the 1950s and 2010s, stream flows showed decreasing trends in parts of western and central Africa, eastern Asia, southern Europe, western North America and eastern Australia, and increasing trends in northern Asia, northern Europe, and northern and eastern North America (Dai, 2016; Gudmundsson et al., 2017; Gudmundsson et al., 2019; Li et al., 2020b; Masseroni et al., 2020).
 Significant spatial heterogeneity is also found in streamflow changes at the regional scale.
+For instance, in Canada, annual streamflow trends were mixed.
 Significant declines occurred at 11% of stations and significant increases at 4% of stations, with most decreases occurring in southern Canada (Bonsal et al., 2019).
 An increasing trend (1950-2010) is found in the northern region, mainly due to climate warming.
 Mixed trends are found in other regions.